brikis98/terratest/docs/README.md

 * `nav_title_link` - it is URL.
 If it is set, the `nav_title` becomes a link with a given URL.

 3. Add content at the end of the file.
-4. Add new item in the navigation.
-See more: [Update navigation](#updating-navigation).
+4. If it is another example, you may want to add it to the table on the `/examples/` subpage.
+Open `_pages/examples/index.html` and add a new row in the table (`<tr>`).

 ## C) Remove or rename page

-1. Find page in `_docs` or `_use-cases` by file name (it's the same as page's title).
+1. Find page in `_docs` or `_examples` by file name (it's the same as page's title).
 2. Delete page or rename.
-3. Remove related item from the navigation, or update its name and href (link to the page).
-See more: [Update navigation](#updating-navigation).
+3. If it is an `examples`, remove or rename corresponding table's row in `_pages/examples/index.html`.

 ## D) Add custom redirection

-To add link to any page, including subpages outside of any collection, you can create a new file in specific collection (`_docs` or `_use-cases`), and set following content in the file:
+To add link to any page, including subpages outside of any collection, you can create a new file in specific collection (`_docs` or `_examples`), and set following content in the file:

 ```
 ---